SmartlyDressedGames/Unturned-Docs/u3-sdk/faq.rst

 **Q: Are there any restrictions on mod naming?**

 **A:** Your mod must not imply it was created or endorsed by SDG.
 For example, you cannot title your mod "Unturned 2".
 Please refer to the full license text for more details.

+**Q: What platforms can I develop my mod for?**

+**A:** The SDK can target the same PC platforms as the Steam version of Unturned: Windows, macOS, and Linux (including Steam Deck).
+Please refer to the full license text for more details.